For The Love of New Orleans: Food + Coffee

 No trip to New Orleans would be complete without a stop at Cafe du Monde for coffee (cafe au lait) and beignets.
 This photo was taken mid-morning.
 Standing in line isn’t necessary if you’re willing to wait until the afternoon.

-We love Cafe du Monde.
-The atmosphere is great.
+We love Café du Monde.
+The atmosphere is excellent.

-However, if you prefer something with a slower pace and a European feel you’ll love Cafe Beignet on Royal Street.
-The beignets are huge and the coffee is delicious.
-Plus there are other pastries, drinks and sandwiches available .
-We love Cafe Beignet.
+However, if you prefer something with a slower pace and a European feel, you’ll love Cafe Beignet on Royal Street.
+The beignets are enormous, and the coffee is delicious.
+Plus, there are other pastries, drinks, and sandwiches available.
+Cafe Beignet is our favorite.

 This musician was playing while we enjoyed our coffee in the shade of the palm trees.
-He was REALLY good!
+He was outstanding!
 You can see the entrance to the Cafe at the black urns.

-If you’re Uptown or in Metairie and want coffee and beignets then I suggest New Orleans Coffee and Beignet Company.
-They also serve lots of items besides coffee and beignets.
+If you’re Uptown or in Metairie and want coffee and beignets, then I suggest New Orleans Coffee and Beignet Company.
+They also serve a wide range of items besides coffee and beignets.
 If you go, you must try the chocolate beignets!
 They’re delicious.
-We love the New Orleans Cofffee and Beignet Company!
+We love the New Orleans Coffee and Beignet Company!
+(The Metaire location is closed.)
+The current location is inside the Renaissance New Orleans Arts Warehouse District Hotel.

 Food

-There are lots of places in New Orleans to find a great poorboy.
+There are lots of places in New Orleans to find a great po’ boy.
 The Parkway Bakery and Tavern is definitely one of the best.
 If you go, you can’t go wrong with a friend shrimp, oyster, or roast beef poor boy.
-My personal favorite is fried shrimp and I prefer mine “dressed” (lettuce, tomato, mayonnaise, and pickles).
+My personal favorite is fried shrimp, and I prefer mine “dressed” (lettuce, tomato, mayonnaise, and pickles).

-Another favorite of ours is Camille Grill.
-As poor students years ago, it was always a treat to have a Chili Cheese Omelet and Pecan Pie and Ice Cream.
+Another of our favorites is Camillia Grill.
+As students living in New Orleans on a small budget, it was always a treat to have a Chili Cheese Omelet, Pecan Pie, and Ice Cream.
 We usually make one stop here on our visits just for old times’ sake.
-There’s almost always a wait but it’s worth it and you’ll be entertained as you watch the waiters and cooks.
+There’s almost always a wait, but it’s worth it, and you’ll be entertained as you watch the waiters and cooks.

 Cafe Maspero is another one of our favorites.
-It’s in the heart of the French Quarter and one those places we always enjoyed as students.
-You’ll always get delicious food and you can watch the world go by on Decatur Street.
+It’s in the heart of the French Quarter and one of those places we always enjoyed as students.
+You’ll always get delicious food, and you can watch the world go by on Decatur Street.

 Caleb and I shared the Seafood Platter.
 (This was my mom and dad’s favorite!)

 We discovered a new place on our recent visit.
-Stanley is at the corner of St. Ann and Chartres with a view of Jackson Square and St. Louis Cathedral.
+Stanley is at the corner of St. Ann and Chartres, with views of Jackson Square and St. Louis Cathedral.
 We went for breakfast and loved every bite.
 I think this place will make it into our restaurant rotation.
 (Sadly, I don’t have any pictures to share.
 I lost every photo I took that day on a corrupt SD card.)

 Snoballs

 You can’t go to New Orleans without having a snoball or three.
 And whatever you do, don’t call it a snow cone.
-They’re completely different and once you’ve tasted a New Orleans snoball, you’re hooked.
+They’re entirely different, and once you’ve tasted a New Orleans snoball, you’re hooked.
 I have two personal and sentimental favorite stands: New Orleans Snoballs near the corner of Elysian Fields and Gentilly Blvd.
-This stand was near our apartment so we made lots of stops back in the day; and, Sal’s on Metairie Road near our church.
-In case you’re wondering . . . raspberry with condensed milk—always.
+This stand was near our apartment, so we made lots of stops back in the day, and Sal’s is on Metairie Road near our church.
+In case you’re wondering… raspberry with condensed milk — always.

 As always, thanks for stopping by.